-AOT 105 Keyboarding 3 SHC

-This course focuses on the mastery of touch keyboarding.
-(3/0)

-AOT 120 Introduction to

-Machine Transcription

-This is an introductory machine transcription course which is designed to provide experience in transcribing documents from dictation equipment.
+- AOT 105 Keyboarding 3 SHC This course focuses on the mastery of touch keyboarding.
+(3/0)Introduction to 3 SHC AOT 120 Machine Transcription This is an introductory machine transcription course which is designed to provide experience in transcribing documents from dictation equipment.
+Prerequisites: AOT 165 and CPT 101.
+(3/0) AOT 133 Professional Development 3 SHC This course emphasizes development of personal and professional skills required of an office worker in areas such as projecting a professional image, job seeking skills, office etiquette, ethics, and time and stress management.
+(3/0)AOT 134 Office Communications 3 SHC This course is a study of grammar, punctuation, and written communication skills for the office environment.
+(3/0)AOT 161 Records Management 3 SHC This course emphasizes records management functions and various types of storage methods, technology, and procedures.
 Prerequisites: AOT 105 and CPT 101.
-(3/0)

-AOT 134 Office Communications 3 SHC

-This course is a study of grammar, punctuation, and written communication skills for the office environment.
-(3/0)

-AOT 161 Records Management 3 SHC

-This course emphasizes records management functions and various types of storage methods, technology, and procedures.
-Prerequisites: AOT 105 and CPT 101.
-(3/0)

-AOT 164 Medical Information Processing 3 SHC

-This course emphasizes development of proficiency in producing medical documents typical of those used in health care settings.
+(3/0) AOT 164 3 SHC Medical Information Processing This course emphasizes development of proficiency in producing medical documents typical of those used in health care settings.
 Prerequisites: AHS 102 and AOT 161.
-(3/0)

-AOT 165 Information Processing Software 3 SHC

-This course includes applications of information processing software.
+(3/0) AOT 165 Information Processing Software 3 SHC This course includes applications of information processing software.
 Emphasis is placed on functions for acceptable document formatting and processing.
 Prerequisites: AOT 105 and CPT 101.
-(3/0)

-AOT 212 Medical Document Production 3 SHC

-This course covers the production of documents found in medical offices.
+(3/0) AOT 180 Customer Service 3 SHC - This course is a study of issues in the workplace relating to effective customer service.
+The course includes topics such as oral, written, verbal and nonverbal communication skills, effective telephone techniques and cultural diversity in the workplace.
+Prerequisites: AOT 134 and CPT 101.
+(3/0) - AOT 212 3 SHC Medical Document Production This course covers the production of documents found in medical offices.
 The major focus is on productivity and excellence in medical document production.
 Prerequisites: AHS 102, AOT 105 and CPT 101.
-(3/0)

-AOT 251 Administrative Systems 3 SHC and Procedures

-This course covers processing information in the office.
+(3/0) - AOT 251 Administrative Systems 3 SHC and Procedures This course covers processing information in the office.
 Emphasis is on increasing proficiency in performing a variety of office tasks.
 Prerequisites: AOT 105 and CPT 101.
 (3/0)

-AOT 252 Medical Systems and Procedures 3 SHC

-This course emphasizes development of proficiency in integrating skills commonly performed in medical offices.
+AOT 252 Medical Systems and Procedures 3 SHC This course emphasizes development of proficiency in integrating skills commonly performed in medical offices.
 Prerequisite: AOT 164.
 (3/0)